What if I told you that North America has an easy-to-grow native tropical fruit tree that you’ve never even heard of?

 The Pawpaw is our largest native fruit, and it tastes something like banana and mango with hints of vanilla (yum!).

 Nicknamed the “Appalachian Banana” or “poor man’s banana”, Pawpaws are the largest edible fruit in America and are native to 26 states.
-They mainly grow in the Eastern US.
+They mainly grow in the Eastern US, but have been hit hard by deforestation of that area.
+Over 90% of America’s old-growth forests have been cut down.

 If you look, you’ll find loads of old-timey Appalachian recipes for the Pawpaw’s fruit.
 You can make custards, jams, bake with them, and even ferment them into beer and wine.